Lexogen-Tools/quantseqpool_analysis/README.md

 > --limitIObufferSize 200000000 --outSAMattributes NH HI NM MD --outSAMtype BAM SortedByCoordinate --outFileNamePrefix path/to/output/alignment/sample/ \
 > --limitBAMsortRAM 2000000000
 ```
 The alignment with STAR requires a pre-built STAR aligner genome.
-If you do not have such genome for your reference, but you have the **genomic** reference sequences and the annotation of your target species you can use the STAR aligner to generate a genome with a call like
+If you do not have such a genome for your reference, but you have the **genomic** reference sequences and the annotation of your target species you can use the STAR aligner to generate a genome with a call like
 ```
 $ mkdir -p path/to/star/genome && STAR --runMode genomeGenerate --runThreadN 10 --genomeDir /path/to/star/genome --genomeFastaFiles /path/to/reference/sequences/multifasta.fa \
 > --sjdbGTFfile /path/to/reference/annotation.gtf --sjdbOverhang 99
 ```
 To ensure that the STAR genome version matches the version of the STAR binary of this script, we recommend to create the genome index files with the STAR binary that was listed in the conda environment.
 Please be aware that depending on the size of the reference you will require a significant amount of memory to properly run the alignment (about 30G of RAM on the human reference genome).
 Further, if the target organism does not have ordinary splicing events you should omit the arguments --sjdbGTFfile and --sjdbOverang.

 ### Deduplication with umi_tools
 ```
 $ umi_tools dedup -I path/to/output/alignment/sample/Aligned.sortedByCoord.out.bam -S path/to/output/deduplicated/sample/Aligned.sortedByCoord.out.bam \